Sequentially Teaching Sequential Tasks $(ST)^2$: Teaching Robots Long-horizon Manipulation Skills: Introduction

 Towards assembling a long-horizon task from segmented demonstrations, early approaches \cite{perez2017c} focus on sequencing sub-tasks using key-frames, which are important states shared among executions of the same task.
 Naturally, ordering non-sequential segments has also been explored, e.g., in \cite{mandlekar2020learning}, a low and a high-level policy are used to learn sub-tasks and their coordination, respectively.
 Recently, approaches aim at improving generalization, e.g., \cite{patton2024programming} uses demonstrations partitioned into an ``alphabet'' of sub-tasks, from which regular expressions are inferred to learn a program encompassing all demonstrations, making it possible to combine skills as a form of generalization to new tasks.

-Alternatively, long-horizon tasks can be framed using \gls{tamp} methods in synergy with \gls{lfd}.
-As an example, \cite{welschehold2019combined} builds a likelihood model encoding the goal and teacher's intention, allowing to learn a task-tree used in planning new tasks by optimizing the co-occurrence of objects and teacher's hands;
+Alternatively, long-horizon tasks can be approached using \gls{tamp} methods in synergy with \gls{lfd}.
+As an example, \cite{welschehold2019combined} builds a likelihood model encoding the goal and teacher's intention, allowing to learn a task-tree used in planning new tasks by optimizing the co-occurrence of objects and the teacher's hands.

 Regarding the data acquisition process, \cite{mandlekar2023human} frames long-horizon task learning with the \gls{tamp} framework, enabling the composition of complex tasks from simpler ones; it also allows for switching control to the human teacher when needed, and input information to be used for multiple sub-tasks, reducing the human-time requirements.